Robertfarb/whiteboarding-curriculum/application-materials/resume/resume.md

 **N.B.
 Address these so your career coach can give substantive personal feedback instead of rehashing project guidelines**

 * Layout
-  0. Fits on 1 page?
+  0. Fancy resume fits on 1 page?
-  0. 1-inch margins on left and right?
+  0. 1/2 to 1-inch margins on left and right?
   0. Margins and formatting are consistent and organized?
-  0. All text >= 11pt?
+  0. All text point sizes are consistent
   0. Uses a nicer font than defaults?

+  0. ATS Resume formatting is correct
+  0. No lines, tables, italics
+  0. Simple basic fonts at 10pt

 * Projects
   0. Do you list three or four coding projects, including your Full Stack Project, JavaScript project, and Code Intensive?